 Can I visit the institution and observe a program?

 Yes, you are welcome to come tour the campus and visit the classes.
-You can schedule your visit from our website or contact our Student Services department.
+You can schedule your visit from our website.

 Do your programs articulate with two and four year institutions?